Buying your first home.

 While a small credit card limit might not seem out of the ordinary, it could cost you an approval of home finance.
 It’s a good idea to minimise as much debt as you can to help your application.
 Be prepared to provide the lender with plenty of supporting documentation.
 They’ll look for payslips to confirm income, bank statements and super statements to confirm savings, verification of household bills, and of course identification.

-And finally, it helps to have realistic expectations.
-Some first home buyers want to jump straight to the big 4-bedroom, 2 garage home with a pool but for many that is outside of their financial capacity.
+And finally, have realistic expectations.
+Some first home buyers want to jump straight to the big 4 bedroom, 2 garage home with a pool but for many that is outside of their financial capacity.
 Do your own sums before you see the lender and be confident in your own mind about the level of repayments that you can support.

 So, during our ‘Buying your first home’ video we have provided you with some hints and tips around selecting a property, who should be on your home buying team, and the difference between a private sale and an auction.
 We’ve also looked at the financial side of your purchase; from what other costs need to be paid, to saving up your deposit, and finally the loan application process.

 Thank you for watching our video ‘Buying your first home’.
 I trust that you are now feeling better prepared and more financially confident about buying your first home.
-I trust you found this information helpful, and I encourage you to check out the other resources on the Davidson Institute website to help build your financial confidence.
-Bye for now.
+I hope you found this information helpful, and I encourage you to check out the other resources on the Davidson Institute website to help build your financial confidence.